Our Company has established the TOKYO KEIKI Group Code of Ethical Conduct as a

 preventing the concealment of violations by officers.

-In fiscal 2022, there was one case of whistleblowing, which involved a
+In fiscal 2023, there was one case of whistleblowing,

-minor issue, handled by the company’s internal points of contact.
-We will
+which involved a minor issue, handled by the company’s internal points of contact.
+We will continue working to

-continue working to entrench this system and enforce compliance with laws
+entrench this system and enforce compliance with laws and regulations.

 In order to properly implement security export control for the purpose of